 · be more accountable to users, including by having an independent assessor to deal with complaints about its handling of disputes; and

 · have rules ( terms of reference) to support its dispute resolution functions and legislation, in the case of superannuation disputes.

-AFCA will be ready to receive and handle complaints from 1 November 2018.
+AFCA will start receiving complaints from 1 November 2018.

-AFCA will begin operating the CIO scheme from 1 September 2018.
-Existing CIO Members are required to transition their CIO membership to AFCA by 31 August 2018.
+Existing CIO Members were required to transition their CIO membership to AFCA by 31 August 2018.